franneck94/HelperBox/README.md

 If you want to use ToolBox++ in parallel, you have to start Toolbox **before** starting this HelperBox.

+Note: Most windows are only displayed in Embark Beach and in the Underworld.

 ## Developement

 * CMake 3.21+